mnaamani/otr4-em/doc/API.md

 	'DEFAULT'

 ## User()
 The User object is a wrapper for UserState (see below).
-It holds a user's configuration [name, keys, fingerprints]
+It holds a user's configuration [name, keys, fingerprints, instance tags]

     var libotr = require("otr4-em");
     var alice = new libotr.User({
-        name:'Alice',			      //an identifier for the User object keys:'../home/alice/alice.keys',      //path to OTR keys file (required) fingerprints:'../home/alice/alice.fp' //path to fingerprints file (required)
+        name:'Alice',			      //an identifier for the User object keys:'../home/alice/alice.keys',      //path to OTR keys file (required) fingerprints:'../home/alice/alice.fp', //path to fingerprints file (required)
-    });
+        instags:'/home/alice/alice.instags' //path to instance tags file (required if using protocol v3) });

 If files exists the keys and fingerprints will be loaded into the userstate automatically.